Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 ## Fox tail
 *Mostly for aesthetics, but boy does that aesthetic have power over people.*
-- +3 speech. fluffye.
+- +3 speech.
 	Upgrades:
 	- Kitsune's Tails
 		*By hollowing out the internal components, boosting their ability to hold weight, and a splitting the tail itself into 6 separate pieces, you can hold a small armory without even needing to feel the weight!*
 		- Opens up 6 more weapon slots
+	- Fluffye
+		*By increasing the fluffy factor by 800%, this increases your cuteness factor by exactly 69%. the strongest percentage when coming to attraction*
+		- +10 to Speech, all will fall to your fluff

 ## Extra Ear Compartments
 *Clears out some unnecessary components from your upper back, along with a slight addition to your software to remove the 2 ear limit. go nuts you freaks*
-- removes limits on ears, to a point
+- Up to 6 sets of "Ear" mods no longer count against your head mod count.